Katarina Stensson

-Esther Katarina Stensson (born 21 August 1988 in Örebro) is a Swedish politician and leader of the Swedish Pirate Party with a term from 2019–2021 Stensson took a masters exam in engineering physics at KTH Royal Institute of Technology in 2014 and a degree in licentiate in physics in 2018.
-Stensson is the Vice-President of the company "Checheza AB", a company focused on online classes.
+Esther Katarina Stensson (born 21 August 1988 in Örebro) is a Swedish politician and leader of the Swedish Pirate Party with a term from 2019 to 2021 Stensson took a masters exam in engineering physics at KTH Royal Institute of Technology in 2014 and a degree in licentiate in physics in 2018.
+Stensson is the vice-president of the company "Checheza AB", a company focused on online classes.
 In 2020 she took the teacher's exam to work as a teacher in physics and mathematics.

 Biography

 Between 2012 and 2014, Stensson was the project leader for organization Womengineer.
 In the year 2014 Stensson founded IGEday, a national event aimed at encourage girls to become engineers.
-Stensson had a seat in the board of directors for the free math-tutering service Mattecentrum from 2014–2017.
+Stensson had a seat in the board of directors for the free math-tutering service Mattecentrum from 2014 to 2017.